Business Studies Program

-The Business Studies Program offers a Bachelor of Arts in Business Studies, a Bachelor of Science in Business Studies with concentrations in Accounting, Business Analytics, Finance, Financial Planning, Management, and Marketing, and a Minor in Business Studies.aacsb logo
+The Business Administration Program offers a Bachelor of Arts in Business Administration, a Bachelor of Science in Business Administration with concentrations in Management and Marketing, and a Minor in Business Administration.aacsb logo

-The Business Studies (BSNS) program helps students acquire the necessary skills for full participation in the constantly changing and multi-faceted business community that is shaping the world’s environment in the twenty-first century.
+The Business Administration (BSNS) program helps students acquire the necessary skills for full participation in the constantly changing and multi-faceted business community that is shaping the world’s environment in the twenty-first century.

 About the Program